gracefuljs/murder-mystery/README.md

 For now, it will be a rudimentary spot the liar type of game with a simple, procedurally generated mystery.
 Character traits and personalities will also be procedually generated, but their appearances will be hard-coded for the time being.
 The game will be rendered via Pixi.js and will feature full-motion, original Live2d models.

 Notes will be tracked in the Wiki tab.
+The <a href="https://gracefuljs.github.io/murder-mystery/">current prototype</a> is a text based demonstration of generating mystery details.